The Project Lifecycle

 - Co-Principal Investigators (co-PIs) share responsibilities with the Principal Investigator.
 For some projects, co-PIs are from the PI’s own institution or department, while in other projects, co-PIs are collaborators who bring expertise and resources from outside institutions.

-- A Project Manager oversees the day-to-day operations, milestones, budget and reporting requirements of the project.
+- A project manager oversees the day-to-day operations, milestones, budget and reporting requirements of the project.

-Developing an Evaluation Plan
+Develop an Evaluation Plan